 Bethel Seminary, a school of Bethel University, has been advancing the gospel of Jesus Christ since 1871.
 Today, we are one of the largest evangelical institutions in the world offering post-baccalaureate study.
-We serve a diverse student population from two campuses in the United States and electronically through a variety of online programs.
-The university student body consists of more than 6,000 men and women from 49 states and 31 countries.
+We serve a diverse student population in the United States and globally through a variety of online programs.

 Bethel Seminary is a Spirit-empowered, biblically grounded ministry of the churches of Converge, offered as a resource to all who seek to understand and experience the gospel of Christ.
 Men and women of all denominations are welcome to experience the spirit and passion of Bethel Seminary as they become whole and holy.